Tab Energy: Ingredients

 Ingredients are carbonated water, citric acid, taurine, natural and artificial flavors, sodium citrate, sodium benzoate, ginseng extract, caffeine, vegetable juice, acesulfame potassium, sucralose, carnitine fumarate, niacinamide (Vitamin B3), pyridoxine hydrochloride (Vitamin B6), Guarana extract, and cyanocobalamin (Vitamin B12).

 Ad campaign

 The Tab energy drink campaign was driven by Hollywood Lifestyle.
 The product launch was on Feb.
 2, 2006 with a premiere party during New York Fashion Week ‘06.
-Their ad campaign slogan is “Tab Energy...
-Fuel To Be Fabulous”.
+Their ad campaign slogan is "Tab Energy...
+Fuel To Be Fabulous".
 The original broadcast of the Tab Energy commercial aired during the Oscar telecast in 2006.
-The commercial features well dressed, attractive women, who could very well be Hollywood stars, and their daily activities, including shopping for extravagant clothing, driving expensive cars, dining at exclusive restaurants, and dating exceedingly handsome gentlemen.
+The commercial featured well dressed, attractive women, who could very well be Hollywood stars, and their daily activities, including shopping for extravagant clothing, driving expensive cars, dining at exclusive restaurants, and dating exceedingly handsome gentlemen.

-The official website for the drink has various features, including links to photos of Tab launch parties at exclusive venues.
+The official website for the drink had various features, including links to photos of Tab launch parties at exclusive venues.